sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/2-Joins-and-Division-Operators.md

 A little involved but fine.
 ![](../../../../assets/2-Joins-and-Division-Operators-image-9-276a499c.png)

-note: I wrote this using almost propositional (i.e. filter row in subset) logic.
-But that was not required, the above is strictly projectional (i.e. even the conditional of selection is not needed, let alone subset operator).
+note: I wrote this using almost predicate (i.e. filter row in subset) logic.
+But that was not required, the above is strictly propositional (i.e. even the conditional of selection is not needed, let alone subset operator).
 ## Complete set of operators
 A complete set of operators are a set of operators that can represent any relational operators in that language.